stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Running the Model
 =================

-This guide will assume you setup the modeling package using setup.py which would have installed the script ``apm-run-lcl-model.py`` on the console PATH and build the model from source code.
+This guide will assume you setup the modeling package using setup.py which would have installed the script ``apm_run_lcl_model`` on the console PATH and build the model from source code.
 Alternatively, you can use the actual executable in place of the script for these examples.
 Before we actually run the model it will be helpful to have a place to store the output files generated.
 We need to define an input file to use with the model and in this case we will take advantage of many of the predefined defaults.
-Running the following code in a terminal while in the top level directory (AP_MAP_FLOW) will get things started, and show the usage information for the script.
+Running the following code in a terminal while in the top level directory (netl-ap-map-flow) will get things started, and show the usage information for the script.

 .. code-block:: bash